-DoubleLine Alternatives provides investment management services to institutional clients, including DoubleLine Shiller Enhanced CAPE[®], the DoubleLine Commodity Strategy ETF, the DoubleLine Multi-Asset Trend Fund, and the DoubleLine Strategic Commodity Fund and their wholly-owned offshore subsidiaries as applicable (collectively, the "Registered Funds"), and certain other pooled investment vehicles and separately managed accounts.
-DoubleLine Shiller Enhanced CAPE[®], the DoubleLine Commodity Strategy ETF, the DoubleLine Multi-Asset Trend Fund, and the DoubleLine Strategic Commodity Fund are investment companies registered under the Investment Company Act of 1940 ("1940 Act").
+DoubleLine Alternatives provides investment management services to institutional clients, including DoubleLine Shiller Enhanced CAPE®, the DoubleLine Commodity Strategy ETF, and the DoubleLine Strategic Commodity Fund and their wholly-owned offshore subsidiaries as applicable (collectively, the "Registered Funds"), and certain other pooled investment vehicles and separately managed accounts.
+DoubleLine Shiller Enhanced CAPE®, the DoubleLine Commodity Strategy ETF, and the DoubleLine Strategic Commodity Fund are investment companies registered under the Investment Company Act of 1940 ("1940 Act").
 DoubleLine Alternatives may also provide investment management services to additional registered investment companies and other institutional clients such as unregistered investment companies (each, a "Private Fund"), Undertakings for the Collective Investment of Transferable Securities ("UCITS") (together with any Private Fund(s) and Registered Fund(s), "Funds"), pension plans (both public and private, and including ERISA plans), defined contribution plans, sovereign wealth funds, endowments, insurance companies, charitable organizations and government entities.
 DoubleLine Alternatives may also provide investment management services to a limited number of high net worth individuals.
 Certain of the Private Funds for which DoubleLine Alternatives may provide investment advisory services may be affiliated with DoubleLine Alternatives because DoubleLine Alternatives, an affiliated person or an otherwise related entity serves as the general partner of the Private Fund.